-Records of detention must be kept by Leaders of Departments and Leaders of Years and recorded on SIMs.
+Records of detention must be kept by Leaders of Departments, Leaders of key stage and Leaders of Years.
+Detentions should be recorded on SIMs.

 Failure to attend a detention.
 If a student fails to attend an after-session detention for a disciplinary offence without reasonable excuse, normally a more severe sanction should follow even.
-For example a Senior Detention is higher up the disciplinary sanction than a Leader of Year detention even though both may last the same duration.
+For example, a Senior Detention is higher up the disciplinary sanction than a Leader of Year detention even though both may last the same duration.